sakuramomo1005/actionpoints/survival/README.md

 2. beta0 is not only one, it is a vector, each of them are small but the summation is big
 3.

+#### questions

+1. why under independent censoring, cox model doesn't fit well?
+2. why logistic model doesnt't fit well?
+3. how to evaluate the cox model, precision of estimation
+4. how to pull out the S0t function

 ## 2020-02-15

 we still need to construct example to let cox model mis-specify the model, otherwise, the KM can still work.